+- I. Background

+- A. What are CERCLA and SARA?

+- B. What is the NCP?

+- C. What is the National Priorities List (NPL)?

+- D. How are sites listed on the NPL?
-- I. Background - A. What are CERCLA and SARA? - B. What is the NCP? - C. What is the National Priorities List (NPL)? - D. How are sites listed on the NPL? - E. What happens to sites on the NPL? - F. Does the NPL define the boundaries of sites? - G. How are sites removed from the NPL? - H. May the EPA delete portions of sites from the NPL as they are cleaned up? - I. What is the Construction Completion List (CCL)? - J. What is the sitewide ready for anticipated use measure? - K. What is state/tribal correspondence concerning NPL listing?

-- II.
-Public Review/Public Comment - A. May I review the documents relevant to this proposed rule? - B. How do I access the documents? - C. What documents are available for public review at the headquarters docket? - D. What documents are available for public review at the regional dockets? - E. How do I submit my comments? - F. What happens to my comments? - G. What should I consider when preparing my comments? - H. May I submit comments after the public comment period is over? - I. May I view public comments submitted by others? - J. May I submit comments regarding sites not currently proposed to the NPL? - III.
-Contents of This Proposed Rule A. Proposed Additions to the NPL - IV.
-Statutory and Executive Order Reviews - A. Executive Order 12866: Regulatory Planning and Review and Executive Order 13563: Improving Regulation and Regulatory Review - B. Paperwork Reduction Act (PRA) - C. Regulatory Flexibility Act (RFA) - D. Unfunded Mandates Reform Act (UMRA) - E. Executive Order 13132: Federalism - F. Executive Order 13175: Consultation and Coordination with Indian Tribal Governments - G. Executive Order 13045: Protection of Children from Environmental Health and Safety Ricks - H. Executive Order 13211: Actions Concerning Regulations that Significantly Affect Energy Supply, Distribution, or Use - I. National Technology Transfer and Advancement Act (NTTAA) - J. Executive Order 12898: Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations
+- E. What happens to sites on the NPL? - F. Does the NPL define the boundaries of - sites?
+G. How are sites removed from the NPL? - H. May the EPA delete portions of sites - from the NPL as they are cleaned up?
+I. What is the Construction Completion List (CCL)? - J. What is the Sitewide Ready for Anticipated Use measure? - K. What is state/tribal correspondence concerning NPL listing? - II.
+Public Review/Public Comment A. May I review the documents relevant to - this proposed rule? - B. How do I access the documents? - C. What documents are available for public review at the EPA Headquarters docket? - D. What documents are available for public review at the EPA regional dockets? - E. How do I submit my comments? - F. What happens to my comments? - G. What should I consider when preparing my comments? - H. May I submit comments after the public comment period is over? - I. May I view public comments submitted by others? - J. May I submit comments regarding sites not currently proposed to the NPL? - III.
+Contents of This Proposed Rule - A. Proposed Additions to the NPL - B. Withdrawal of Site From Proposal to the NPL - IV.
+Statutory and Executive Order Reviews A. Executive Order 12866: Regulatory - A. Executive Order 12866: Regulatory Planning and Review and Executive Order 13563: Improving Regulation and Regulatory Review - B. Paperwork Reduction Act (PRA) - C. Regulatory Flexibility Act (RFA) - D. Unfunded Mandates Reform Act (UMRA) - E. Executive Order 13132: Federalism - F. Executive Order 13175: Consultation and Coordination With Indian Tribal Governments - G. Executive Order 13045: Protection of Children From Environmental Health and Safety Risks - H. Executive Order 13211: Actions That Significantly Affect Energy Supply, Distribution, or Use - I. National Technology Transfer and Advancement Act (NTTAA) - J. Executive Order 12898: Federal Actions To Address Environmental Justice in Minority Populations and Low-Income Populations